Hempstead, Texas: 1861–1862

 The Confederate Military Post of Hempstead was established in the spring of 1861.
 Numerous camps of instruction were established east of town along Clear Creek.
 Camp Hebert was established on the eastern bank of Clear Creek and south of Washington Road.
 Camp Hebert was the earliest camp in the area, and served as the headquarters of the Post of Hempstead early in the war.

-Camp Groce CSA was established in the spring of 1862 on Liendo Plantation on the eastern bank of Clear Creek as a camp of instruction for Confederate infantry recruits.
+Camp Groce CSA was established in the spring of 1862 nearby on Liendo Plantation on the eastern bank of Clear Creek as a camp of instruction for Confederate infantry recruits.
 Originally named Camp Liendo, the name was changed to Camp Groce in honor of Leonard Waller Groce, the owner of Liendo Plantation, and the owner of over 100 slaves.
 A contract to construct the barracks at Camps Groce and Hebert was let in February 1862.
 Numerous Confederate infantry regiments were organized, trained, and equipped at Camps Groce and Hebert.
 In the spring of 1862, the camps were abandoned due to their sickness-inducing locations.
 Camp Groce was reused as a military camp until spring 1863, but was again abandoned.
 From 1861 to 1863, nearly 200 Confederate soldiers fell sick at Camps Groce and Hebert and died.
 Many were taken to the Post Hospital in the Planter's Exchange Hotel located at the southwest corner of 12th and Wilkins Streets in downtown Hempstead.
 Many died in the hospital and almost all of them are buried on McDade Plantation west of town, which became the hospital cemetery.